luna-ortus-cor/ip/docs/README.md

 ## Overview
 This bot helps you manage tasks, contacts, locations, and associations efficiently.
 You can create, modify, search, and delete tasks, contacts, and locations while also associating tasks with contacts and locations.
+Do note that some functionalites (not mentioned here) has not been fully implemented and are a work in progress, please check the help message in the app for more information.

 ---
 ## Getting Started